Feed Your Soul with Worship At St. Paul's

 • St. Paul's will continue to make hand sanitizer and disposable face masks available in the Narthex for any who wish to use them.

-• There are no covid-centered seating capacity or social distancing restrictions in the Sanctuary.
+• There are no covid-related seating capacity rules or social distancing restrictions in the Sanctuary.

 • Public or large-scale meal events and indoor receptions or repasts are allowed, but are scheduled based on building use needs and staff availability.

-Thank you for showing care for one another throughout the pandemic, and through each phase of re-opening.
-We know that wearing masks reduces covid transmission, and that vaccinations reduce the likelihood of serious illness.
+Thank you for showing care for one another.
+We know that wearing masks reduces covid transmission as well as other illnesses, and that vaccinations reduce the likelihood of serious illness.
 We also know that gathering together at any time carries risks of spreading a variety of infectious diseases.
 Only you can decide what is right for yourself or your family based on your health conditions and comfort levels.

 Click here to find out more about our worship services during a typical time in the life of the church.